Replication Lag, the Silent Plague

 Binary search — within this window, probe each file's first timestamp via

-mysqlbinlog --stop-position=500(reads only the header).
+mysqlbinlog --stop-position=8192(reads only the FORMAT_DESCRIPTION header + first event).
 With binary search, finding the right file among 100 candidates takes only 7 probes instead of 100.

 Result: binlog discovery on a master with 2,712 files takes 2 seconds instead of minutes.